Polidex Logo

 Controversies

-• Seen by critics as too closely aligned with Senate GOP leadership
+• Attacked by opponents as too closely aligned with Senate GOP leadership and defense hawks

 Top Donors